-Changes in Benefit Terms - There were changes in benefit terms effecting the eligible employees and their dependents since the previous valuation.

-Changes of Assumptions - Changes of assumptions and other inputs reflect a change in the inflation rate from 2.25% to 2.75%, change in salary increase rate from 3.00% to 3.75%, change in the discount rate from 5.80 to 6.30%, and health care cost trend rates from 8.00 to 4.00% since the previous valuation.
+- Changes in Benefit Terms There were changes in benefit terms effecting the eligible employees and their dependents since the previous valuation. - Changes of Assumptions Changes of assumptions reflect a change in the discount rate from 6.30% to 6.00%, change in salary increases from 3.75% to 2.75% and a change in the inflation rate from 2.75% to 2.50% since the previous valuation.